 A travel writer and novelist, in 1995 Pico Iyer was named by the Utne Reader as one of the 100 visionaries worldwide who could change your life.
 Born in England, he was educated at Oxford and Harvard universities.
 A writer for Time magazine since 1982, his many books include Abandon: A Romance (2003), The Open Road: The Global Journey of the Fourteenth Dalai Lama (2008), and The Man in My Head (2012), and The Art of Stillness (2014).

 Novelist and poet Ursula K. Le Guin has received many honors, including five Nebula and five Hugo Awards for her work in science fiction and fantasy.
 Her publications span a variety of genres, including realistic fiction, science fiction, fantasy, children's literature, screenplays, essays, translation, and poetry.
 Le Guin's novels include A Wizard of Earthsea (1968), The Left Hand of Darkness (1969), The Lathe of Heaven (1971), and Lavinia (2008).

-Kelly Link is a writer known for her genre-blending short stories, including the collections Stranger Things Happen (2001), Magic for Beginners (2005) and Pretty Monsters (2008).
+Kelly Link is a writer known for her genre-blending short stories, including the collections Stranger Things Happen (2001), Magic for Beginners (2005), Pretty Monsters (2008) and Get in Trouble (2015).
 She and her husband manage Small Beer Press.